pihltd/CRDCLib/docs/CRDCStuff.md

 -- *cde_version*: **OPTIONAL** The version number for the CDE
 - **Returns**
 -- If the query is successful (status code 200), the full JSON record from caDSR for the CDE and version.
 The latest version is returned if no version number was supplied
--- If the query is unsuccessful (status code not 100), a string with the status code and error message -- If HTTP eexception, the requests HTTPError object
+-- If the query is unsuccessful (status code not 200), a string with the status code and error message -- If HTTP eexception, the requests HTTPError object

-## cleanSting
+### cleanSting
 - **Usage:** cleanString(inputstring, leavewhitespace = False):
 - **Description:** Removes non-ASCII and whitespaces characters from the inputstring.
 - **Parameters**
 -- *inputstring*: The string to be cleaned
 -- *leavewhitespace* **Optional** Accepted values True/False (default is False).
 If set to True, whitespace is left
 - **Returns**
--
+-- The original string with all non-ASCII characters and (optionally) all whitespace removed

-## dhApiQuery
+### dhApiQuery
 - **Usage:** dhApiQuery(url, apitoken, query, variables = None)
 - **Description:** A method to run GraphQL queries and mutations against the Data Hub Submission Portal APIs.
 - **Parameters**